 He was a member of the College Art Association, the American Crafts Council, and the National Council of Art Administrators (all in the US).

 He used the glassmaking and ceramics facilities at each institution, so taught generations of artists by demonstration.
 Some of his work is recorded as having been displayed in exhibitions and presumably sold.
+I have been told that Warehall was also one of the first artists invited to exhibit at the eminent Habatat gallery when it was founded in 1971.
 A ceramics exhibition catalogue published by the Museum of Contemporary Crafts of The American Crafts Council in 1971 states that his work was in the collections of Wayne State University, the University of Wisconsin-Madison, Viterbo College, La Cross State University, and the DeBarry State Museum of Art.
 The catalogue, entitled ‘Clayworks: 20 Americans’ also included work by the notable artists David Gilhooly, Robert Arneson, and Clayton Bailey, so Warehall was clearly considered important enough to be included.
 In his rather cool portrait for the catalogue (right), he seems to have turned himself into a clay sculpture!

 An American glass artist called Ed Biggar wrote an article about his visit to Lauscha and said “In the early 90s … David [Svenson] and I were both learning off hand glassblowing at Cal State University in San Bernardino.
 Professor William D. Warehall was our guiding force and while there he encouraged us to stretch the medium any way we thought might work for us to make our art.
 That was a magic time!”
 And it’s clearly here – in educating and freeing generations of glass artists – that Warehall’s importance lies.
 But what of his works in glass?
 There seems to be no record of much of it, apart from images of a couple of pieces sold online over the past few years.